The Funny Little Woman: Plot

 The story is set in old Japan.
-It is about is a funny little woman (who is an old woman).
+It is about is a funny little old woman.
 She likes to laugh ("Tee-he-he-he") and makes dumplings out of rice.

 One day, one of her dumplings rolls down a hole.
 The little old woman chases the lost dumpling and ends up in a strange place underground, lined with Jizo (guardian statues).
 The Jizos warn the old woman not to go after the dumpling because of wicked oni (monsters) who live there, but she does anyway.
-An oni grabs the old woman and takes her in a boat across a river to the house of the oni.
+Finally when the old woman sees her dumpling, and just as she is about to grab it, one of the oni grabs the old woman.
+And he takes her in a boat across a river to the house of the oni.

-The oni forces the old woman to cook rice for them.
-They give her a magic paddle to make a full pot of rice from a single grain.
-Now the old woman is enjoying being busy serving them plenty of rice dumplings for dinner every day.
+The oni forces the old woman to cook rice dumplings for dinner (for them).
+They give her a magic paddle to cook their dumplings from a single grain.
+The old woman enjoys being busy serving them plenty of rice dumplings for dinner every day.